jyothri/grpc-chat/README.md

-# Google Calculator
+# Chat

-- This is a simple application which emulates the functionality of a calculator.
+- This is a simple application which showcases the functionality of a chat.
 - This application is being developed to help get familiar with the technologies used at google.

 ## The following technologies are being implemented
+- protocol buffers
+- gRPC

+## The following technologies are WIP
+- bazel
+- gradle
 - Guice

-## The following technologies need to be removed/replaced
-- maven with bazel

 ## The following needs to be implemented
-- protocol buffers

 ## The following are long-term plan
-- gRPC
 - Flume
 - Spanner